vosa53/jsonpath-tools/apps/jsonpath-playground/src/app/components/jsonpath-guide.md

 JSONPath ([RFC 9535](https://datatracker.ietf.org/doc/rfc9535/)) is a simple query language to extract values from a JSON document.

-Query is a sequence of *segments* that consists of *selectors* to select or filter values from objects/arrays.
-Character `$` represents the query argument and every query has to start with it.
+A query is a sequence of *segments* that consists of *selectors* to select or filter values from objects/arrays.
+The character `$` represents the query argument and every query has to start with it.

 ### Name Selector

-The most simple is a *name selector*, it selects value from the object property:
+The most simple is a *name selector*, which selects a value from the object property:

 ```jsonpath
 $.dealership.location